ketijakrista/fight-club/README.md

 # Description
 The goal of this task is to create a simple fighting game.

-The user will be asked to choose a character, give it a name and pick an opponent.

-While fighting the user will be asked to pick an attack type.

-First fighter to lose all health loses.
 # Setup
 After making a copy of this repository, open it in your code editor and type `npm install` in terminal.

 To start the game type `npm start` in terminal.

 # Rules
 ## In `hero.ts` file
 ### You should create a Hero class and it should: